 Missing items include good tech blogs like Make Tech Easier, and Hacker News.
 Coming up soon so stay tuned!

 A great resource for technology and business news.

 Lots of cool websites, computer tips, and how-tos are featured here!

 A good departure from clickbait news - Reuters generally tends to give you just the facts compared to hype machines like FOX, CNN, and MSNBC as well as the less reputable blogs like Vox, Vice, Slate, and Buzzfeed, which really only masquerade as legitimate news.

 Ars Technica was founded in 1998 when Founder & Editor-in-Chief Ken Fisher announced his plans for starting a publication devoted to technology that would cater to what he called "alpha geeks": technologists and IT professionals.
 Ken's vision was to build a publication with a simple editorial mission: be "technically savvy, up-to-date, and more fun" than what was currently popular in the space.
 In the ensuing years, with formidable contributions by a unique editorial staff, Ars Technica became a trusted source for technology news, tech policy analysis, breakdowns of the latest scientific advancements, gadget reviews, software, hardware, and nearly everything else found in between layers of silicon.

-2048 is a popular sliding puzzle game written by 19 - year old Italian designer Gabriele Chirulli based on 1024 which in turn was based on Threes! .
+2048 is a popular sliding puzzle game written by 19 year old Italian designer Gabriele Chirulli based on 1024 which in turn was based on Threes! .

 Bejeweled: match sparkling gems three at a time to make them burst in showers of color and points.
 Match four or more to create flashy power gems that boost your score and your mood with brilliant cascades and combos.